 - i.
 The new academy will be regarded as a separate employer in its own right and will not be pooled with other employers in the Fund.
-The only exception is where the academy is part of a Multi Academy Trust (MAT) in which case the academy's figures will be calculated as below but can be combined with those of the other academies in the MAT; - ii.
+The only exception is where the academy is part of a Multi Academy Trust (MAT) in which case the academy's figures will be calculated as below but can be combined with, for the purposes of setting contribution rates, those of the other academies in the MAT; - ii.
 The new academy's past service liabilities on conversion will be calculated based on its active Fund members on the day before conversion.
 For the avoidance of doubt, these liabilities will include all past service of those members, but will exclude the liabilities relating to any ex-employees of the school who have deferred or pensioner status; - iii.
 The new academy will be allocated an initial asset share from the ceding council's assets in the Fund.
 This asset share will be calculated using the estimated funding position of the ceding council at the date of academy conversion.
 The share will be based on the active members' funding level, having first allocated assets in the council's share to fully fund deferred and pensioner members.
-The academy's funding level calculated in this way will be subject to a maximum of 100%.
-The asset allocation will be based on market conditions and the academy's active Fund membership on the day prior to conversion;

-- iv.
-The new academy's calculated contribution rate will be based on the time horizon and Probability of achieving target outlined for Academies in the table in Section 3.3 above. - v.
-As an alternative to paying the calculated contribution rate in iv), the academy will have the option to elect to pay stabilised contributions outlined in Note (b) above.
-Ultimately, all academies remain responsible for their own allocated deficit. - vi.
+The assets allocated to the academy will be limited if necessary so that its initial funding level is subject to a maximum of 100%.
+The asset allocation will be based on market conditions and the academy's active Fund membership on the day prior to conversion; - iv.
+The new academy's calculated contribution rate will be based on the time horizon and likelihood of achieving the target outlined for Academies in the table in Section 3.3 above. - v.
+As an alternative to (iv), the academy will have the option to elect to pay a stabilised rate of contribution as described in Note (b).
+However, this election will not alter its asset or liability allocation as per (ii) and (iii) above.
+Ultimately, all academies remain responsible for their own allocated assets and liabilities. - vi.
 It is possible for an academy to leave one MAT and join another.
 If this occurs, all active, deferred and pensioner members of the academy transfer to the new MAT.

-The Fund's policies on academies are subject to change in the light of any amendments to MHCLG guidance.
+The Fund's policies on academies are subject to change in the light of any amendments to MHCLG and/or DfE guidance (or removal of the formal guarantee currently provided to academies by the DfE).
 Any changes will be notified to academies, and will be reflected in a subsequent version of this FSS.
 In particular, policies (iv) and (v) above will be reconsidered at each valuation.